TongHengcheng/Framer/README.md

 ## 💡 Changelog
+- [2024/12/20].
+Thanks to [kijai](https://github.com/kijai) for the ComfyUI Support at [ComfyUI-FramerWrapper](https://github.com/kijai/ComfyUI-FramerWrapper)!
-- [ ] Release the code and checkpoints.
+- [2024/12/19].
+Release the checkpoints.
-- [x] Oct.
-28, 2024.
+- [2024/10/28].
 Huggingface Gradio Demo is now available [here](https://huggingface.co/spaces/wwen1997/Framer)!
-- [x] Oct.
-25, 2024.
+- [2024/10/25].
 Launch the project page and upload the arXiv preprint.

 ## Showcases